 Do-it-yourself oscilloscope on a peak controller.
-Dual channel USB HID oscilloscope based on ATtiny45 microcontroller.
-Full set of classic peripherals
+Dual-channel USB HID oscilloscope based on ATtiny45 microcontroller.
+A complete set of classic peripherals

 Measuring technology